libelle17/autofax/README.md

 <br>
-For the automatic installation of the programs necessary to convert the fax files to pdf, <b>autofax</b> must once be called visibly (at a console/ whithin a terminal), because when <b>autofax</b> is called by crontab, this installation fails.
+For the automatic installation of the programs necessary to convert the fax files to pdf, <b>autofax</b> must once be called visibly (at a console/ whithin a terminal) with incoming and outgoing faxes queued, because when
+<b>autofax</b> is called by crontab, the installation of
+those converting programs fails.
 If faxes have been received before the first visible call of <b>autofax</b> and therefore are ill formed (e.g., tif-Files instead of pdf-files, or pdf-files with unreadable text), they can be repaired by calling <b><br>
 autofax -again</b> for each of then.
 Hereby the necessary program installations for future fax receiving will simultaneously be completed.</p>